Flovln/42-hypertube/README.md

 ## NodeJS + ReactJS/Redux application

-Hypertube is a video streaming website, where a user can browse through movies to be live streamed.
+Hypertube is a video streaming application created from scratch, where a user can browse through movies to be live streamed.

 - See the documentation folder for complete informations about the application architecture and technologies.
 - See the screenshots folder for more pictures of the application UI.